 - 2x 64x32 HUB75 LED panels

-The challenge was connecting the two LED units to form a single, seamless panel.
-I couldn’t find technical drawings for the panels, but I was able to use caliper measurements to 3D-print a bracket.
-The model is included in the project, along with a couple of risers to attach different Raspberry Pi boards to the back.
+The main challenge was joining the two LED units to form a single, seamless panel.
+I designed a simple 3D-printed bracket.
+The model is included in the GitHub project, along with a riser to attach the Raspberry Pi Zero 2 to the back of the panel.
+Measurements may vary by manufacturer (I sourced mine here).

 Conclusion